robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 Console markers
 ~~~~~~~~~~~~~~~

-Starting from Robot Framework 2.7, special markers `.` (success) and
+Special markers `.` (success) and
 `F` (failure) are shown on the console when using the `verbose output`__
 and top level keywords in test cases end.
 The markers allow following
 the test execution in high level, and they are erased when test cases end.

-Starting from Robot Framework 2.7.4, it is possible to configure when markers
+It is possible to configure when markers
 are used with :option:`--consolemarkers (-K)` option.
 It supports the following
 case-insensitive values: